Afsheen-Aziz/lab-management-app/README.md

 Hosted Project Link: [Insert Hosted Project Link]

 Project Description
-The Coding Lab Management System is a web-based platform designed to streamline coding lab operations by allowing students to receive assignments, write and execute code online, and submit it for AI-assisted review.
-The superadmin (teacher) manages labs, assigns questions, detects malpractice, and scores submissions.
+The Coding Lab Management System is an innovative web platform designed to revolutionize coding education.
+It empowers students to write, compile, and submit code seamlessly while providing educators with advanced tools to manage assignments, evaluate submissions, and uphold academic collaboration.

 The Problem Statement